 To apply for a community impact grant, complete the online application found here.
 Applications close Nov.
 15, 2019, at 5 p.m.

 For questions or concerns, contact Kari Lynn Besing at email@example.com or 601-545-7141 ext.
 2.

 What is a Community Impact Grant?

-United Way of Southeast Mississippi Community Impact grants are how we invest local dollars in our communities to address specific community centered issues.
+United Way of Southeast Mississippi Community Impact grants are available to address specific community needs.
 Funding decisions are made through an annual competitive application process.
-Our Community Impact grants are invested in high-performing nonprofit organizations that provide programs and services aligned with our four strategic priority areas of Education, Financial Stability, Health and Support Services.
-Awardees help to improve community conditions across our regional footprint in the four (4) counties we serve: Forrest, Lamar, Perry and Marion.
+These funds are invested in high-performing nonprofit organizations that provide programs and services aligned with our four strategic priority areas of education, financial stability, health and support services.
+Awardees help improve community conditions across our regional footprint in the four (4) counties we serve: Forrest, Lamar, Perry and Marion.

 Who can apply for a Community Impact grant?